Alex-Choi99/2800-202410-BBY01/README.md

 8. How did you use AI?
 Tell us exactly what AI services and products you used and how you used them.
 Be very specific:
 ChatGPT
-8.1 - AI is helpful to get started researching
+8.1 - AI is helpful to get started researching ideas.
+It suggested various api that fits requirements 8.2 - AI is also used for cleaning up codes
-8.2 - Information provided by AI might be outdated
+8.3 - Information provided by AI might be outdated
-8.3 - More detailed prompts give better responses
+8.4 - More detailed prompts give better responses

 9. Contact Information
 Team Name: BBY-01
 Team Members:
-- Alfredo Luzardo
+- Alfredo Luzardo   luzardoneto2005@gmail.com
-- Alex Choi
+- Alex Choi         sequoia.alex.ca@gmail.com
-- Mark Pirvulescu
+- Mark Pirvulescu   mpirvulescu@gmail.com
-- Wayne Wong
+- Wayne Wong        w96wong@gmail.com
-- Daniil Yarygin
+- Daniil Yarygin    daniilbcross101@gmail.com